muthusathya1/myDSALearning/README.md

 # myDSALearning
-##  Longest Subarray Zero Sum
+##  Check Pair Sum

 Problem Description

-Given an array A of N integers.
+Given an Array of integers B, and a target sum A.
-Find the length of the longest subarray in the array which sums to zero.

-If there is no subarray which sums to zero then return 0.
+Check if there exists a pair (i,j) such that Bi + Bj = A and i!=j.

 Problem Constraints

-1 <= N <= 105
+1 <= Length of array B <= 105
+0 <= Bi <= 109
--109 <= A[i] <= 109
+0 <= A <= 109

 Input Format

-Single argument which is an integer array A.
+First argument A is the Target sum, and second argument is the array B

 Output Format

-Return an integer.
+Return an integer value 1 if there exists such pair, else return 0.

 Example Input

 Input 1:

+A = 8
- A = [1, -2, 1, 2]
+B = [3, 5, 1, 2, 1, 2]
 Input 2:

- A = [3, 2, -1]
+A = 21
+B = [9, 10, 7, 10, 9, 1, 5, 1, 5]

 Example Output

 Output 1:

-3
+1
 Output 2:

 0

 Example Explanation

-Explanation 1:
+Example 1:

- [1, -2, 1] is the largest subarray which sums up to 0.
+It is possible to obtain sum 8 using 3 and 5.
-Explanation 2:
+Example 2:

- No subarray sums up to 0.
+There is no such pair exists.